 and that such internal financial controls are adequate and were

-support by the Government of India, especially the Ministry of
+received from the Government of India, especially the Ministry of

-Petroleum and Natural Gas, various state governments, and regulatory
+Petroleum and Natural Gas, various state governments, regulatory and

 Your Directors also wish to thank all the shareowners, business